aayush1693/Personalized-News-Aggregator/README.md

 ## Features
 - **User Authentication**: Users can sign up and log in to access personalized features.
-- **News Articles**: Fetch and display news articles from various categories.
+- **News Articles**: Fetch and display news articles from various categories using the News API.
 - **Bookmarking**: Users can bookmark articles for easy access later.
 - **User Preferences**: Customize news preferences based on categories and sources.
 - **Responsive Design**: The application is designed to work seamlessly on both mobile and desktop devices.